mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 rpp build
 ```

-which will inform you of the basic steps to a) capture your dependend libraries and b) create a container based on those requirements.
+which will inform you of the basic steps to a) capture your dependent libraries and b) create a container based on those requirements.
 This step might not be trivial because it depends on a perfect copy of your local environment inside the container.
 Usually its best to start with a virtualized environment as explained by the `rpp build` output.

 For testing the containerized workflow on all your data you can trigger using the `--cont <workflow>` option specifying your container name: